 Use a little sugar glue to secure the knot on the back then use bubble tea straws or dowel rods to shape the loops while it dries.
 I like to put straws through the loops, then stand it up to dry because that’s how it’ll be on the cake.

-Let the bow dry overnight or at least 12 hours, then slide the straws out and it’s ready to go!
-I use melted white chocolate to secure mine to the cake!!
+Finally, let the bow dry overnight or at least 12 hours, then slide the straws out and it’s ready to go!
+Last but not least, I used melted white chocolate to secure mine to the cake!!

-And you’re all set – a super cute Polka Dot Minnie Mouse Cake Topper Bow!
-If you’d like to know how to make the Minnie ears, I also have a tutorial for that here on Rose Bakes.
+And you’re all set – a super cute Polka Dot Minnie Mouse Bow Topper!
+If you’d like to know how to make Minnie’s ears, I also have a tutorial for that here on Rose Bakes.